oracle/python-oracledb/doc/src/api_manual/cursor.rst

 .. method:: Cursor.setinputsizes(\*args, \*\*keywordArgs)

-    This can be used before a call to :meth:`~Cursor.execute()`, :meth:`~Cursor.callfunc()` or :meth:`~Cursor.callproc()` to predefine
+    This can be used before a call to :meth:`~Cursor.execute()`, :meth:`~Cursor.executemany()`, :meth:`~Cursor.callfunc()` or
-    memory areas for the operation's parameters.
+    :meth:`~Cursor.callproc()` to predefine memory areas for the operation's parameters.
 Each parameter should be a type object corresponding to the input that will be used or it should be an integer specifying the maximum length of a string parameter.
 Use keyword parameters when binding by name and positional parameters when binding by position.
 The singleton None can be used as a parameter when using positional parameters to indicate that no space should be reserved for that position.

     .. note::